 If you are a member yourself, you can do that through the online discussion forum once you create your account on Futurium, or at online or physical events organised by the project team.

 The European Commission can organise a tailored meeting if there is interest from a sufficient number of members.
-Please contact info@eu-councillors.eu.
+Please contact infoeu-councillors [dot] eu (info[at]eu-councillors[dot]eu).

 The European Commission will strive to organise visits by language groups, depending on resources and calendar constraints.
-When this is the case, members will receive invitations in due time and their travel costs will be reimbursed.
+When this is the case, members will receive invitations in due time and their travel costs will be covered to the extent possible.

 The project team can provide, upon request, project visual materials in all official EU languages in digital format (and occasionally in physical format, depending on availability).
 Editable versions can also be provided in case a local authority or a local councillor wishes to produce additional materials in other languages, which are not EU official languages.